-Many claims representatives deal with the public where bilingual ability is highly desirable.
+Many Claims Specialists deal with the public where bilingual ability is highly desirable.
 In addition, the ability to communicate with deaf or hearing-impaired individuals using signed English or American Sign Language is desirable for some positions.

 This position involves assisting the public.
 Employees in this position answer a wide variety of questions from the public by interviewing the individual, investigating the situation and resolving the problem.
 Customer Service Representatives are located in Social Security field offices and have direct contact with the public.
 Some are located in a number of Teleservice centers across the country and deal with the public only by telephone.
 They answer questions about eligibility for benefits and SSA's programs.

 Bilingual ability is highly desirable for Customer Service Representatives.
 In addition, the ability to communicate with deaf or hearing-impaired individuals using signed English or American Sign Language is desirable for some positions.

 Entry into these positions is at the GS-4 or GS-5 level with progression, based on satisfactory performance, to the GS-8 level.
-Career advancement from these positions can be to claims representative positions or to positions in the Teleservice center.
+Career advancement from these positions can be to higher-graded claims specialist positions or to other positions in the Teleservice center.